 Check out a few of the things I have on my Subscribe & Save:

-So, these are just Facebook groups where an admininstrator shares glitches, coupon codes and deals for the day.
-The beginning of this obsession started with the stellar gals over at Moneywise Moms Hodgepodge (I’m like 90% sure they’re a closed group- I just linked to them cause I love them sooooo.)
+So, these are just Facebook groups where an administrator shares glitches, coupon codes and deals for the day.
+The beginning of this obsession started with the stellar gals over at Moneywise Moms Hodgepodge I’m like 90% sure they’re a closed group- I just linked to them cause I love them sooooo.

 Also, once you join a group or two, Facebook will suggest other groups for you to join.
-Be choosy- I joined a few that were trash and the coupons only worked 5% of the time.
+Be choosy about what groups you join.
+I joined a few that were trash and the coupons only worked 5% of the time.

 Snagshout & Jumpsend

 Side note: I’m a super obsessive person (typical INFJ).
 I read an article about weighted blankets and anxiety- so of course I had to have one!
-However, on a dispatcher’s budget, you can guarantee I’m not paying $170 bucks for one!
-After using all my patience and many hours searching, I got the blanket below for $35!
+However, on a dispatcher’s budget, you can guarantee I’m not paying a billion dollars for one!
+After using all my patience and many hours searching, I got this weighted blanket for $35!
 Best purchase of my life!
 (I’ll do a write up about the weighted blanket soon!)

 This is another hit or miss site- but when it’s a hit, it’s a freaking BULLSEYE!
 They send out an e-mail every day around 9am with a sneak peak of what’s going on sale at 10am and 2pm.
 You can only grab one coupon code at 10am, but as many as you’d like at 2pm.

 When I say deals, I mean the big tubs of charcoal toothpaste for 15 cents.
 Nice, sturdy diaper caddys for one dollar.
 Dog grooming supplies for 50 cents.